ampproject/amp-toolbox/packages/optimizer/README.md

 ### Self-hosted AMP components

 It's possible to rewrite the AMP framework and component imports to a different domain than `cdn.ampproject.org`.

-Example:
+These options tailor URL rewriting performed by `ampOptimizer.transformHtml`:

+- `ampUrlPrefix`: Replace `https://cdn.ampproject.org/` with another origin or relative path.

+  **Notice:** The behavior of `ampUrlPrefix` when used in conjunction with `ampRuntimeVersion` changed beginning with version 1.1.2.
+Prior to 1.1.2, `rtv/{rtv}/` was automatically appended to `ampUrlPrefix` when `ampRuntimeVersion` was specified.
+Since version 1.1.2, `ampUrlPrefix` is not modified when `ampRuntimeVersion` is also specified.

+Examples:
 ```
 const ampOptimizer = require('@ampproject/toolbox-optimizer');